While it is not possible to answer every question about the Inquiry the following information should offer guidance.

 Core Participant – a person or organisation who will be expected to have a key role during the Inquiry on the basis of their involvement in the subject matter of it.
 A Core Participant may attend all sessions of the Inquiry or substantial parts of it, either personally or by their recognised legal representatives.

-The core participants (and their legal representatives) are: Bilfinger Construction UK Limited; Carillion Utility Services Limited; City of Edinburgh Council; DLA Piper Scotland LLP; Parsons Brinkerhoff Limited; Scottish Ministers; Siemens PLC; Richard Jeffrey; David Mackay; Steven Bell; Francis McFadden; Susan Clark and Mark Hamill.
+The core participants (and their legal representatives) are: Bilfinger Construction UK Limited; Carillion Utility Services Limited; City of Edinburgh Council; DLA Piper Scotland LLP; Parsons Brinkerhoff Limited; Scottish Ministers; Siemens PLC; Richard Jeffrey; David Mackay; Steven Bell; Francis McFadden; Susan Clark; Mark Hamill and Tom Hickman.

 What is the schedule of events for the Inquiry?